Horfield Methodist Church

 d) Pastoral visitors

 In terms of safeguarding, Pastoral Visitors will be supported in their role with the provision of basic safeguarding training upon appointment.

 e) Guidelines for working with children, young people and vulnerable adults

-A leaflet will be produced and reviewed annually to be given to each worker with children, young people and vulnerable adults outlining good practice and systems.
-The leaflet will be reviewed annually with this policy.
+The Methodist Church’s ‘Safeguarding’ leaflet will be given to each worker with children, young people and vulnerable adults outlining good practice and systems.

 f) Ecumenical events